-Ray’s told friends that entry into show business in this country apparently occurred about 1919 when he sent a photograph of himself dressed as “Rae Bourbon” to a Photoplay magazine contest.
+Ray’s friends relate that his entry into show business occurred when he sent a photograph of himself dressed as “Rae Bourbon” to a Photoplay magazine contest.
 (In a 1931 newspaper interview, Ray mentioned the publication was Motion Picture Magazine, which did run annual contests to find new film personalities.).
 When he arrived in Hollywood to claim the top prize — a contract with Paramount — studio executives were, of course, surprised to learn that Ray was actually a man and somewhat perplexed about what to do with him.

 Someone noticed a resemblance between Ray and Esthelle Taylor, a Paramount contract actress and one-time beau of prizefighter Jack Dempsey.
 So, Ray was hired as a stuntman and stand-in for her films.
 This “cross gender” casting was quite common in silent films; contract players would help out with small walk-on parts and stunt work as directors improvised on the set of these early movies in the days before unions.
-We have also found material in “Scenario” magazine from the early 1920s, showing that Ray was writing film screenplays under the name “Ramon Icarez”, and other trade publications showing him using that name for his work acting in films during this period.
+We have also found material in Scenario magazine from the early 1920s, showing that Ray was writing film screenplays under the name “Ramon Icarez”, and other trade publications showing him using that name for his work acting in films during this period.
 He even performed, under the name Ramon Icarez, a “fire dance” that was a hit at the opening ceremonies of the Los Angeles Coliseum.